ryanaltvater/percypress/README.md

 ## `cypress.config.js`

-- The configuration file for Cypress that allows you to customize various settings and behaviors for your test suite.
+- The configuration file allows you to customize various settings and behaviors for your test suite.
-- For more information, refer to the [Cypress configuration documentation](https://docs.cypress.io/guides/references/configuration).
+- For more information, refer to the [configuration documentation](https://docs.cypress.io/guides/references/configuration).

 ## `cypress.js`

-- The file for Cypress that dynamically sets environment variables and executes tests based on the provided project name.
+- The file that dynamically sets the environment variables and executes tests, based on the provided project name.

 # 🔗 Additional links